Personalized Workout & Meal PlansGet Started

 Best rep range: 6-12

-If you were to do one exercise to improve your performance with barbell squats and deadlifts and you like pain this would be it.
+If you were to do one exercise to improve your performance with barbell squats and deadlifts and you like pain the dumbbell elevated split squat would be it.
 With the extra range of motion due to the back foot being elevated the working quad and glute receive extra time under tension to improve hip mobility, leg drive, and muscle-building potential.
+This is a must for your dumbbell leg workout.

 Muscles emphasized: Quads, abductors/adductors, and glutes